digital-codes/python4zkm/doc/opencodes.md

 > Melting Memories debuts new advances in technology that enable visitors to experience aesthetic interpretations of motor movements inside a human brain.
 The work grows out of the artist’s experiments with the advanced technology tools provided by the Neuroscape Laboratory at the University of California, San Francisco.
 Neuroscape is a neuroscience center focusing on technology creation and scientific research on brain function of both healthy and impaired individuals.
 Anadol gathers data on the neural mechanisms of cognitive control from an EEG (electroencephalogram) that measures changes in brain wave activity and provides evidence of how the brain functions over time.
 These data sets constitute the foundation for the unique algorithms that the artist needs for the multidimensional visual structure on display.

-Rybn used a fairly traditional display style of stock market data to introduce their special codes for trading algorithms used in [ADM-XI](https://zkm.de/de/adm-xi).
+<a name="stock">Rybn</a> used a fairly traditional display style of stock market data to introduce their special codes for trading algorithms used in [ADM-XI](https://zkm.de/de/adm-xi).
 This is also a very good example for fundamentals of programming.
 <img src="https://zkm.de/media/styles/r17_720_dynamic/public/bild/372-adm-xi.png?itok=vqFUenkN" width="250" style="margin-left:50px">
 >ADM XI is an independent research platform for experimental algorithmic trading engineering that challenges the dogma of neoclassical economics.
 It created a collection of heretic, irrational, and experimental operating trading algorithms that are released to compete with each other on a marketplace hosted and organized by RYBN.ORG.
 In this contest, benefits are no longer driven by prices and other economic instruments, but by living organisms – soil, plants, bacteria; by supraterrestrial laws – environmental, astronomical, astrological; and by ancient or forbidden knowledge – esoterica, magic, geomancy.
 All the algorithms follow their own non-mercantile and obsessive logic: some attempt to produce total and irreversible chaos; others try to influence market prices to make them look a given geometric shape.

-Jörn Müller-Quade gives a close combination of math and visual art with [code beautiful like a clock](https://zkm.de/de/code-beautiful-like-a-clock).
+<a name="quade">Jörn Müller-Quade</a> gives a close combination of math and visual art with [code beautiful like a clock](https://zkm.de/de/code-beautiful-like-a-clock).
 Only a few lines of code are needed to generate images of particular beauty.
 <img src="https://zkm.de/media/styles/r17_720_dynamic/public/bild/344-code-beautiful-clock.jpg?itok=WzJHJ-0B" width="250" style="margin-left:50px">

 >Many people find mechanical clocks appealing.
 No such aesthetic appeal is ascribed to computer programs, although they are mechanical in a similar way: fixed, predefined commands are executed to yield a result.